princeerq98/praxxys-perigon-princequiton/README.md

 *Note : Quick Fixes if bug may occur*

-* for "No Eslint Config" Just Run the command below, then Close the bug:* npm install eslint -g -D eslint --init
+1. for "No Eslint Config" Just Run the command below, then Close the bug: npm install eslint -g -D eslint --init

-* You may signup or use my credentials to log onto the app:*
+2. You may signup an account or use my credentials to log onto the app:
   email: princequiton@gmail.com
   password: emmanuel